Recognise - Assess - Treat

 - Mrs Emmy Kato-Clarke (FPM Professional Affairs Manager)

 This Advisory Group includes our EPM Regional Leads who work to promote the delivery of EPM throughout the UK.
-Please see below for a list of Regions and associated Regional Leads.
+Please see below for regional map, a list of regions and associated Regional Leads.

 |EPM Region||EPM Regional Lead|